keystonejs/grappling-hook/README.md

 ### Adding middleware

 Middleware is added mainly with the `pre` and `post` methods.
 `grappling-hook` allows you to add both sync and async functions.
-An async middleware function simply declares a `next` parameter last.
+An async middleware function simply accepts an extra callback function.

-**N.B.**: This parameter _has_ to be called `next` or `callback`, otherwise it won't be recognized as being an async function.

 ```js
 instance.pre('save', function(next){